AlGepe/OmniSnippets_JS/docs/omni/vSetter.rst

 ``variableName``
 ^^^^^^^^^^^^^^^^

-`variableName` is a string containing the name of the variable to which the value setter will be assigned.
+A string containing the name of the variable to which the value setter will be assigned.

 +----------+----------+
 | Type     | Required |